Rumpunzel/rpg-thingy/playing-the-game/injury-&-misfortune.md

 # Injury & Misfortune

 Setbacks are unavoidable — expected even — during your daring adventures.
-These setbacks fall into two distinct categories: [Injuries](#injuries) and [Misfortunes](#misfortunes).
+These setbacks fall into two distinct categories: [Injury](#injury) and [Misfortune](#misfortune).

 ## Misfortune